KDE/digikam-doc/setup_application/editor_settings.rst

 .. note::

-    This default settings is used only with the LibRaw interface.
+    These default settings is used only with the LibRaw interface.

 Demosaicing
 ~~~~~~~~~~~